 Now comes husband number five – let’s call him Ethan.
 Again, we have no historical data to go on, but what we know from real life would suggest that this relationship was likely a co-dependent relationship marked by abuse – possibly physical, mental, verbal, sexual, or maybe simply neglect.
 By this time in Ruth’s life, she must have been feeling like she didn’t deserve any better.
 Yet she was willing to accept anything that Ethan would dish out because she just couldn’t face the idea of living without a man in her life.
 Perhaps there was a financial need that kept her dependent upon him – lowering her to little more than his slave, a possession with no rights or privileges.
 By the time that she had lived through the first four unfortunate relationships, Ruth must have been totally dehumanized – and that feeling of worthlessness was only intensified when yet one more man walked out on her.
 Speaking of walking out, perhaps that’s exactly what happened.
 After all, the Bible doesn’t tell us that all these marriages actually ended in divorce.
 Perhaps this one was a case of abandonment – Ethan simply walked out the door.
 Maybe he wanted another woman; maybe he moved to another place for a better life with a new job; maybe he just wanted to start a new life without all of Ruth’s baggage.
 In any case, when the door slammed, poor Ruth was engulfed with even more crippling rejection.

 Eventually, another man entered her life – the one that Jesus pointed out was not her real husband – let’s call him Felix.
 If, indeed, the last husband had abandoned her, Ruth had no legal ability to remarry and had to enter into a common-law relationship if she was going to have a man in her life at all.
 Of course, we don’t know if Ethan had actually abandoned her; so, it is also likely that Felix was nothing more than a selfish user who lacked commitment and just wanted what he could get without having to give anything.
 Or possibly, he looked at Ruth’s track record and thought that he couldn’t trust her or that she wasn’t worth making any real investment in.
 Maybe she had children, and he didn’t want to become legally responsible.
 Maybe she had debts, and he didn’t want to become financially obligated.
 At any rate, the relationship between Ruth and Felix was simply one of convenience.
 They were friends “with benefits,” so to speak.
-Nonetheless, in this sixth relationship she found herself ashamed of who she had become and void of any self-respect.
+Nonetheless, in this sixth relationship she found herself totally debased, fully ashamed of who she had become and void of even a sliver of self-respect.

 The Seventh Man